 In addition, the CodeReady Linux Builder repository is available with all RHEL subscriptions.
 It provides additional packages for use by developers.
 Packages included in the CodeReady Linux Builder repository are unsupported.

 For more information about RHEL 8 repositories, see the Package manifest.

 Red Hat Enterprise Linux 8 introduces the concept of Application Streams.
 Multiple versions of user space components are now delivered and updated more frequently than the core operating system packages.
 This provides greater flexibility to customize Red Hat Enterprise Linux without impacting the underlying stability of the platform or specific deployments.

 Components made available as Application Streams can be packaged as modules or RPM packages and are delivered through the AppStream repository in RHEL 8.
-Each Application Stream component has a given life cycle.
+Each Application Stream component has a given life cycle, either the same as RHEL 8 or shorter.
 For details, see Red Hat Enterprise Linux Life Cycle.

 Modules are collections of packages representing a logical unit: an application, a language stack, a database, or a set of tools.
 These packages are built, tested, and released together.

 Module streams represent versions of the Application Stream components.
 For example, several streams (versions) of the PostgreSQL database server are available in the